casper-network/docs/source/docs/casper/dapp-dev-guide/calling-contracts.md

 **Example 1:**

-This example comes from the [ERC-20 Sample Guide](https://docs.casperlabs.io/workflow/erc-20-sample-guide/transfers/#invoking-balance_of-entry-point) and demonstrates how to call a contract package named key and use runtime arguments.
+This example comes from the [ERC-20 Sample Guide](https://docs.casperlabs.io/workflow/erc-20-sample-guide/transfers/#invoking-balance_of-entry-point) and demonstrates how to call a contract named key and use runtime arguments.
 The call defaults to the highest enabled version since no version is specified.

 ```bash
     casper-client put-deploy \